gelmio/oblivious-svelte/oblivious/Oblivious.md

 He laughs his head off.
 I didn’t think it was that funny...
 He good-naturedly waggles his finger at me, smiling “You travellers, eh!?
 Where have you come from?”
-I sound off the roll call of countries travelled and show him my passport, which is starting to become quite the document, and point out the bike I've done it on.
+I sound off the roll call of countries travelled and show him my passport - which is starting to become quite the document - and point out the bike I've done it on.
 He fuckin' *loves* it.
 “Haha, ok, ok.
 The TIP’s are for ECOWAS citizens only, but for you we will have an exception.”
 You fuckin *beauty.*